 Barcelona Cathedral

-A must-see in the Gothic Quarter is the stunning Barcelona Cathedral (Catedral de la Santa Creu i Santa Eulàlia).
-This gothic masterpiece, with its soaring spires and intricate façade, is dedicated to the city’s patron saint, Santa Eulàlia.
-Step inside to explore the peaceful cloister and enjoy the quiet oasis in the heart of the bustling city.
-If you’re feeling adventurous, head to the roof for a panoramic view of the Gothic Quarter.
+A must-see in the Gothic Quarter is the breathtaking Barcelona Cathedral (Catedral de la Santa Creu i Santa Eulàlia).
+This gothic marvel, with its towering spires and detailed façade, is dedicated to the city’s patron saint, Santa Eulàlia.
+Once you arrive, step inside to discover the serene cloister, offering a peaceful escape amidst the city’s vibrant energy.
+Moreover, for a unique experience, venture up to the roof, where you’ll be rewarded with a stunning panoramic view of the Gothic Quarter.
+From here, you can watch the labyrinthine streets unfold below, giving you a whole new perspective on Barcelona’s rich history and architecture.

 Mid-Morning: La Rambla and Mercat de Sant Josep de la Boqueria